wonderunit/shot-generator-models/README.md

 ### UV / Texture

 There is one material and one texture.
 It's adjacent to the model in the textures folder.

+## Custom Character Models

+The main reason why we are releasing these models open source is so people can make their own models or customize the existing models.

+Making a new model should be fairly simple.

+What you don't need:
+  * You don't even need a rigged skeleton.
+(It will work without - of course you can't pose it)
+  * You don't need a standard skeleton.
+(You can pose any bones.
+So you could have a rigged dog.)
+  * You don't need blend shapes / morph targets.
+  * You can have any blend shapes you want (It will load them in dynamically)

+What you need:
+  * A model with a mesh
+  * A single material with a single texture

+So some custom examples:
+  * A character downloaded off the internet with no rig and you don't need to pose it
+  * A dog
+  * A snake
+  * A monster
+  * A person with very specific morph targets
+  * A very specific model with lots of detail
+  * A model based on one of these models you slightly edited

 ----